Corporate Governance Report and Declaration on Corporate Management

 Working Methods of the Executive and Supervisory Boards

-Wacker Chemie AG has a dual management system as prescribed in the German Stock Corporation Act.
-It consists of the Executive Board, which manages the company, and the Supervisory Board, which supervises the company.
+Wacker Chemie AG has a dual management system as prescribed by the German Stock Corporation Act (AktG).
+It consists of the Executive Board, which manages the company, and the Supervisory Board, which supervises and advises the Executive Board in its management of the company.
 These two bodies are kept strictly separate from one another with regard to both their membership and their spheres of competence.
-The Executive and Supervisory Boards collaborate closely to ensure WACKER’s sustainable long-term success.
+The Executive and Supervisory Boards collaborate closely, however, to ensure WACKER’s sustainable long-term success.

 The Executive Board currently consists of four members.
-The Executive Board bears complete responsibility for managing the company and represents Wacker Chemie AG in all dealings with third parties.
+It bears direct responsibility for managing the company and represents Wacker Chemie AG in all dealings with third parties.
 The Executive Board’s actions and decisions are driven by the company’s interest and the aim to sustainably increase the Group’s value.
 With this goal in mind, the Executive Board determines the WACKER Group’s strategic alignment.
 It then steers and monitors this by allocating funds, resources and capacities, and by supporting and overseeing the operating units.
-The Executive Board also ensures compliance with legal requirements and establishes an appropriate risk management system.
+The Executive Board also ensures compliance with legal requirements and an appropriate system of risk management and control.

-The members of the Executive Board bear joint responsibility for managing the company, but are fully responsible for managing their respective units.
+While the members of the Executive Board bear joint responsibility for managing the company, each individual member is directly responsible for managing his / her respective unit.
 All Executive Board decisions require a simple majority.
 In the case of a tie of votes, the president & CEO has the deciding vote.
-However, he/she does not have the right to veto Executive Board resolutions.
+However, he / she does not have the right to veto Executive Board resolutions.

-Close Collaboration between the Executive and Supervisory Boards
+Close Collaboration between the Executive Board and the Supervisory Board

-The Executive and Supervisory Boards work together closely to promote the interests of the company.
+The Executive Board and the Supervisory Board work together closely to promote the interests of the company.
 Their common goal is the sustainable growth of the company and the enhancement of its value.
-The Executive Board reports to the Supervisory Board regularly, promptly and comprehensively about all issues of strategy, planning, business development, risk exposure, risk management and compliance that are relevant to the company.
-Between meetings, the Supervisory Board chairman maintains contact with the Executive Board, in particular with the president & CEO, consulting with that body on the above-mentioned issues.
-The Executive Board explains to the Supervisory Board any deviations in the course of business from the approved plans and objectives, and specifies the reasons for them.
+The Executive Board reports to the Supervisory Board and the Audit Committee regularly, promptly and comprehensively on all relevant issues of strategy, planning, business development, risk exposure, risk management and compliance.
+The Supervisory Board chairman likewise maintains contact with the Executive Board, in particular with the president & CEO, in the periods between meetings, consulting with that body on the above-mentioned issues.
+The Executive Board explains any deviations from approved business plans and objectives to the Supervisory Board and gives reasons for these deviations.

-Certain transactions defined in the Rules of Procedure of Wacker Chemie AG’s Executive Board require the Supervisory Board’s approval prior to their conclusion.
+The Rules of Procedure for Wacker Chemie AG’s Executive Board stipulate that certain measures require the consent of the Supervisory Board before their implementation.
 These include approving the annual budget (including financial and investment planning), acquiring and disposing of shares in companies, establishing new production or business units, or suspending existing ones, and concluding sizable long-term loans.